bigbrett/wolfHSM-docs/src/chapter04-functional-components.md

 Transports provide intact packets (byte sequences) of variable size (up to a maximum MTU), to the messaging layer for the library to process as a request or response.
-Transports implement the abstract interface defined by `whTransportCb` and are invoked directly by the commClient/commServer when needing to send and receive data.
+Transports implement the abstract interface defined by `whTransportClientCb` and are invoked directly by the commClient/commServer when needing to send and receive data.